 Visit at sunset to make the most of the spectacular panorama over Townsville and Magnetic Island.
 And don’t forget your camera – Townsville tourist attractions don’t get more stunning than this.

-While exploring Castle Hill, look out for the World War II observation bunker.
-The Hill’s exceptional vantage point was utilised by American soldiers during the war.
-Local legend states that they proposed the idea of demolishing the hill and using the rock to build a bridge to Magnetic Island.
-But thankfully, the hill still stands tall today and remains one of the top 10 things to do in Townsville!
+While exploring Castle Hill, look for the World War II observation bunker.
+American soldiers utilised the Hill’s exceptional vantage point during the war.
+Local legend states that they proposed demolishing the hill and using the rock to build a bridge to Magnetic Island.
+Thankfully, the hill still stands tall today, and walking to the top remains one of the top 10 things to do in Townsville!

 Facilities at Castle Hill include vehicle access and parking, bathroom amenities, drink fountains, and benches.